smartemailing/types/README.md

 ## How does it work

 It is easy.
 You just initialize particular value object by simple one-liner.
-From this point, you have sanitized, normalized and valid data; or an exception to handle.
+From this point, you have sanitized, normalized and valid data; or `SmartEmailing\Types\InvalidTypeException` to handle.

 **Types** consist from: